ILIYANGERMANOV/cardano-smart-contracts/README.md

 ### Ivy IDEA hub
 A place to share, discuss and bring ideas to reality.

+### Ivy Open-source Alliance
+Get support and support other open-source projects.

 ### Ivy Design system
 Modern, efficient, elegant.